 The State of KPI Dashboards for Business Intelligence

 When they were first introduced, business intelligence (BI) KPI dashboards were intended to help provide continuous visibility into an enterprise’s performance, and thus optimize the analysis process of BI.
 Continuous visibility, however, is not the same as real-time intelligence.
-This has become increasingly and painfully clear to businesses over years.
+This has become increasingly and painfully clear to businesses over the years.